ABOUT IMAGES FESTIVAL

 Because we are a small programming team, we do not have capacity to extend feedback if your film is not selected.

-Please do not call the office to inquire about the status of your submission prior to early-March 2021, and allow for a response time of two weeks for any email queries.
+Please do not call the office to inquire about the status of your submission prior to late February 2022, and allow for a response time of two weeks for any email queries.

 Once your film has been selected, the programming team will contact you to reconfirm the title, location, exhibition formats, artist bio, credits, and technical specifications of your submission.
 Film synopsis, artist bios, and other information is subject to modification at the festival's discretion.